 If you turn the power back on and notice flickering lights or hear a buzzing sound from the junction box, turn the power off immediately.
 These are classic signs of a loose connection.
 You’ll need to open the box back up and tighten all the wire nuts to ensure a secure fit.
 Another common mistake is overcrowding the box.
 Stuffing too many wires into a small space can lead to overheating, short circuits, and even fires.
 Always make sure the box you choose is large enough for the number and gauge of wires you’re connecting.
 If you’re dealing with persistent issues, it’s a sign you may need professional residential electric services.

-Signs of a Successful Installation
+What a Successful Installation Looks Like

 So, how do you know you’ve done a good job?
 A successful installation is clean, secure, and safe.
 All connections will be tight, the wires will be neatly organized inside the box, and the cover will sit flush and secure.
 Once you’ve put the cover on, you can safely restore power at the breaker.
 A key indicator of a proper installation is accessibility.
 According to electrical code, a junction box must always be accessible, meaning you shouldn’t cover it with drywall or other permanent fixtures.
 You need to be able to get to it easily for any future maintenance or inspections.